Jason8Ni/budgetMe/README.md

 Currently, I am just trying to implement with standard HTTP requests.

-In the future, will try to restructure this into a Single Page APplication (SPA) and use websockets...
+In the future, will try to restructure this into a Single Page Application (SPA) and use websockets...

 Authentication rn is done using JWT tokens (bearer) thru the js library, Passport